MilanSchilling/Hypertun-SR/README.md

  - OpenCV 2.4.13
  - boost (tested with 1.58.0.1)

-The pipeline also used the exFAST library, which is included in src/sparsestereo and the Triangle library, which is included in libs/triangulation.
+The pipeline also uses the exFAST library, which is included in src/sparsestereo and the Triangle library, which is included in libs/triangulation.

 ### Datasets
 Two KITTI datasets are used which should be contained in folders as: